 Financial Returns or Social Impact?
-What Motivates Impact Investors’ Lending to Firms in Low-Income Countries (Link to Working Paper)
+What Motivates Impact Investors’ Lending to Firms in Low-Income Countries (forthcoming in the Journal of Banking & Finance) (Link to Working Paper)

 Bad News Travel Fast … and Decrease Credit Supply in Peer-to-Peer Lending

 Using a new dataset of transactions on a Dutch peer-to-peer lending platform, I investigate the stability of credit supply when investors experience repayment delays.
 I exploiting a natural experiment, where some investors experience repayment delays in impact investment loans and show that the delays cause aﬀected investors to decrease their credit supply by 206€ on average, resulting in a shortage of credit of almost 400,000€ to borrowers unconnected to the delays.
 Repayment delays thus have substantial negative externalities on the ability of ﬁrms to raise capital through the peer-to-peer lending platform.